rooshanriaz/Cryptography/README.md

 You can find the implementation of the Caesar Cipher in the `caesar_cipher.py` file.

+### Transposition Cipher
+The Transposition Cipher works by rearranging the characters of the plaintext according to a specific system.
+In this implementation, a columnar transposition cipher is used.

+You can find the implementation of the Transposition Cipher in the `transposition_cipher.py` file.

 #### Usage:
 1. Clone the repository:
     ```bash